Skip to main content

 • Removal and transfer of residents to other facilities

-However, there are times when nursing home neglect is so egregious that it violates criminal as well as civil laws, usually in cases where the conduct was intentional.
+However, there are times when nursing home neglect is so egregious that it violates criminal as well as civil laws.
+This usually occurs in cases where the conduct is intentional or reckless.

-For example, in California, the crime of elder abuse is punishable by up to seven years in prison when one "willfully causes or permits the person or health of the elder or dependent adult to be injured" in a way that is likely to produce great bodily harm or death.
+For example, in California, the crime of elder abuse is punishable by up to seven years in prison when one willfully causes or permits injury to the person or health of the elder or dependent adult in a way that is likely to produce great bodily harm or death.

 Additional Resources for Nursing Home Neglect